JoshuaHSG/Projekt_Uniswap/README.md

-This is the repository for the FCS project
+This is the repository for the FCS project.

-Our final version, where we putt everything ist called test_Uniswap3, so please dont change that !!
+Our final version, where we put everything is called test_Uniswap3, so please dont change that !!

-Everyone that has created code, like the API, adds it as a new file in the repository and not to the file test_Uniswap3
+Everyone that has created code, like the API, creates a new file in the repository and not paste it into the file test_Uniswap3.